cubeta-io/cubeta-starter/readme.md

 just type your actor permissions and you're okay . <br>

-this will initialize your actors permissions in the database seeders and make them in one Enum so you can reach them <br>
+this will initialize your actors permissions in the database seeders and make them in one Enum, so you can reach them <br>
 and in the `routes/api` directory you will find a routes file named after your actor where each actor will have his endpoints in it <br>